 Max Planck Research Group Leader since 2014; assistant professor at Radboud University Nijmegen; PostDocs at University of Leuven and University of Strasbourg; PhD in Biophysics from Ludwig Maximilian University Munich; Research interests: mechanobiology, molecular force sensors, protein engineering, single molecule techniques (force and fluorescence); Editor of Biophysical Reviews and Letters

 INSERM Tenured Researcher in the field of Cardiovascular Research, currently focusing on therapeutic angiogenesis with polymer-based targeted growth factor delivery.

 PhD in Tumor Biology (Pr Yihai Cao, Karolinska Institutet, Sweden), and expertise in Adipose tissue angiogenesis.
 Postdoc at UCLA (Pr Lily Wu) in molecular imaging and tumor lymphangiogenesis field.

 Member of European Vascular Biology Organisation, French society for Cardiovascular Research, French society for Angiogenesis Research.

 I am currently a Chief Investigator in the ARC Centre of Excellence in Plant Cell Walls, based at the University of Adelaide.
 I undertook my PhD at the John Innes Centre, Norwich.
 My expertise is in the areas of plant molecular biology particularly as it relates to cell wall biosynthesis, re-modeling and degradation and how these impact cereal end use quality.
 I also have an interest in the development and application of novel experimental methods for transcript profiling and gene discovery.

-Associate Professor of Medical Engineering, Mechanical Engineering at The University of Hong Kong.
+Professor of Biomedical Engineering, Mechanical Engineering at The University of Hong Kong.